-Composition of the board is governed by SEBI (Depositories and Participants) Regulations, 2018 and consists of Shareholder Directors, Public Interest Directors and Managing Director.
-SEBI (Depositories and Participants) Regulations 2018 also specifies that the number of public interest directors shall not be less than the number of shareholder directors in a depository.
-The board consists of the person of integrity and possesses relevant expertise and experience.
+Composition of the board is governed by SEBI (Depositories and Participants) Regulations, 2018 and consists of non-Independent Directors, Public Interest Directors and Managing Director.
+SEBI (Depositories and Participants) Regulations 2018 also specifies that the number of Public Interest Directors shall not be less than the number of non-independent directors in a depository.
+The board consists of people of integrity and possesses relevant expertise and required experience.
 The appointment of any director is subject to SEBI approval and fit and proper person criteria as prescribed in the SEBI (Depositories and Participants) Regulations 2018.